physical-biology-of-chromatin/Painter-Model/README.md

 A unified quantitative framework to systematically characterize epigenome regulation and memory Uses Gillespie algorithm to simulate.
 Ref https://pubs.acs.org/doi/10.1021/j100540a008

-Use appropriate parameter values mentioned in the article.
+Run the Painter_Model.py, Use appropriate parameter values mentioned in the article to obtain the results.
 ## Parameters
   >_K0_                  Nucleosome turnover rate\
   >_Kme_                 Acetylation, Methylation rate\